trentmilton/trentmilton-site-jekyll/_posts/2015-02-19-facebook-invalid-redirect-uri.md

 https://www.facebook.com/connect/login_success.html
 ```

-3. Go back and try it out in your app, it should be all good to go now.
+That's it, test it out and hopefully it's working for you now.